IQSS/dataverse/doc/Sphinx/source/API/SWORD.rst

 - "Contact E-mail" is automatically populated with the email on file for the parent dataverse.

-- "Subject" is automatically populated with "Other". #921 #769
+- "Subject" is automatically populated with "NA". #769

 - Zero-length files are now allowed (but not necessarily encouraged) #753